My first multi-chapter fiction. Hope you'll like it! This is CC non-compliant.

 1. Being an Auror Is Tough

-"Bloody Hell!" swore Scorpius Malfoy, as he got yet another paper cut.
+"Bloody hell!" swore Scorpius Malfoy, as he got yet another paper cut.
 His fingers were currently covered with paper cuts.
-He waved his wand over his hand closing yet another wound.
-He must have hit a record number of cuts for a night.
+He waved his wand over his hand, closing yet another wound.
+He must have hit a record number of papercuts for a night.

 He yawned widely and looked at the mountain of paperwork he had to get over with by tomorrow, or rather today morning, before he stepped into his office.
 He hated this part.